digizoo/digizoo-ios/README.md

-# digizoo-ios
+# toucan-core
-all things iOS for the zoo
+iOS framework for the zoo